lede701/raytrace/README.md

 ### Multithreading

 Since this is a feature of the engine I wanted to give some background to how it was attained.
 Currently the only thread support is for windows based computers.
 I'm using the function _beginthreadex which is in the windows.h definition file.
 I do plan on migrating this to a different thread system when time permits so that it will work on Linux or Mac OSX but this isn't a priority for me at this time.

+### Main.cpp

+The main.cpp file contains some basic code and some settings for the image rendering process.
+The settings some be self explanitory but if you need help understading something please feel free to ask.

 ## The World